FieldVal/fieldval-js/docs_src/Errors/Errors.md

-FieldVal libraries use a common error structure to make it easy to transport errors straight from a validation check, all the way to an end user.
+FieldVal use a standard error structure.
 The most basic error structure is provided as an example to the right.

-To avoid conflicting with FieldVal errors (that begin at 0), your errors should start at 1000.
+To avoid conflicting with FieldVal error numbers (that begin at 0), your error numbers should start at 1000.